sunghoyim/ICD-Code-Mapping-Project/README.md

 ![ICD-9](images/ICD9.png)
 ![SNOMED](images/SNOMED.png)

-Our research has successfully mapped a significant percentage of diagnosis codes to their respective Concept Unique Identifiers (CUIs), with only a small percentage of codes remaining unmapped.

-### FuzzyWuzzy Algorithm
-The use of the FuzzyWuzzy algorithm has allowed us to achieve highly accurate disease code mappings.

 ## Discussion
 Our research underscores the importance of bridging the gap between ICD codes and SNOMED CT through the Concept Unique Identifier (CUI).
 This approach empowers data-driven healthcare informatics.